 Our Analysis and Test Results

-Thirsties is a Colorado company, established in 2014, by Erin Kimmett.
+Thirsties is a Colorado company established in 2014 by Erin Kimmett.
 With a desire to create the perfect cloth diaper cover, Erin began creating patterns, cutting, and sewing products, all on her dining room table.
 With some modifications here and there, it did not take long until Thirsties grew into one of the most popular cloth diapers on the market.
 Today, Thirsties remains in Colorado, and it strives to provide budget-friendly cloth diapers for families while highlighting the health and environmental importance of cloth diapering.

 The Thirsties system includes a set of two inserts that snap together to provide maximum absorbency and wicking powers.
 The first layer is a hemp/organic cotton blend that is the real soaker.
-Over the top of that goes the polyester terry cloth layer that wicks away any remaining moisture and keeps baby nice and dry.
+Over the top of that goes the polyester terry cloth layer that wicks away any remaining moisture and keeps the baby nice and dry.

 The Thirsties system is very trim fitting, as are most hybrid diapers.
 The inserts are highly absorbent relative to their size, and many users appreciate that the diaper fits under regular clothes with no problem.

 The Duo Wrap is just average in terms of comfort.
 The fabric that hems the cover feels like it could get itchy, and there are exposed snaps on the inside that left red marks on our little tester's belly after being worn for a while.
-Neither issue seemed to bother her, but we didn't have to worry about them with other diapers.
+Neither issue bothered her, but we didn't have to worry about them with other diapers.
 Additionally, the insert does not reach both ends of the cover, so parts of the cover are exposed and lay directly against the baby's skin.

 On the other hand, the Stay Dry Duo Insert is incredibly soft.
 The cozy microfleece lining is something we imagine would be comfortable to sit in for hours at a time.
-Its primary purpose is to keep baby dry, but the fact that it is also impressively cushy is a bonus.
+Its primary purpose is to keep the baby dry, but the fact that it is also impressively cushy is a bonus.

-Like most hybrid style diapers, the inserts are free-floating.
+Like most hybrid-style diapers, the inserts are free-floating.
 Although they do snap together to lessen the amount of traveling they might do, having loose inserts means that messes may get on the cover as well.
 It is helpful to keep these things in mind when looking at the combined fit of the insert relative to the shell.
 If the pair is well fitted, it can add a touch of convenience to your life.
 After most changes, you can toss the insert into the diaper pail, wipe down the cover, and reuse it.
 In this way, you can cut back on laundry and extend the life of your diaper.

+The Thirsties Duo Wrap and Stay Dry Duo Insert is an ideal pair for anyone looking for a diaper that allows for buildable absorbency and fantastic wicking properties.
+We were impressed with the performance of the liner and love that the sized cover offers a customizable fit while also being roomy enough to handle a lot of bulky inserts.
+It is one of the easiest diapers to assemble and use.
+If these all sound like things you have been searching for in a cloth diaper, then look no further; Thirsties is here for you.
 Individually, the components of this diaper seem relatively low cost, but you must buy both parts separately.
-In the end, this diaper is right in the middle of the pack when it comes to price.
-You may end up spending a bit more as it is a sized diaper, and you will want to have a properly fitted diaper for your baby's age.
+This diaper is in the middle of the pack when it comes to price.
+You may spend a bit more as it is a sized diaper, and you will want to have a properly fitted diaper for your baby's age.
 Luckily, you will only have to replace covers, as the inserts will fit in any of the Thirsties cloth diaper covers.
-The real savings lie in the reduced laundry.
+The actual savings lay in the reduced laundry.
 Using a hybrid system can cut your diaper laundry nearly in half, saving you time, water, and detergent.

 — Abriah Wofford & Juliet Spurrier, MD